wp-plugins/simple-wp-sitemap/readme.txt

 == Installation ==

-1. a.
+1. 1.
 Go to the plugins page in your wordpress admin area and hit "add new".
-   b.
-Either search for "simple-wp-sitemap" and click install, or hit "upload plugin" and upload the zip file.
+   2. Either search for "simple-wp-sitemap" and click install, or hit "upload plugin" and upload the zip file.
-   c.
-Another way is by just uploading the "simple-wp-sitemap" folder via ftp to the /wp-content/plugins/ directory.
+   3. Another way is by just uploading the "simple-wp-sitemap" folder via ftp to the /wp-content/plugins/ directory.

 2. Activate the plugin and thats it, done.